- Type 2 Diabetes: Learn the Warning Signs

 The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for Xultophy 100/3.6 and any potential adverse effects on the breastfed infant from Xultophy 100/3.6 or from the underlying maternal condition.

 Xultophy (insulin degludec and liraglutide injection) is a combination drug to help adults with type 2 diabetes control their blood sugar.
-This medication should be used with caution because it may cause or worsen thyroid tumors and heart failure.
+This medication should be used with caution because it may cause or worsen thyroid tumors and heart failure as a side effect.

 Multimedia: Slideshows, Images & Quizzes